the-punisher-29/TripSync/README.md

 ###Create a Firebase Project
 -Go to the Firebase Console.
 -Create a new project if you haven’t already.

-###Add Your App to Firebase
+### Add Your App to Firebase

--In the Firebase Console, select your project.
+- In the Firebase Console, select your project.
--Click on the “Add app” button.
+- Click on the “Add app” button.
--Choose the Android platform and follow the instructions to register your app.
+- Choose the Android platform and follow the instructions to register your app.
--Download the google-services.json file and place it in the app/ directory of your Android project.
+- Download the google-services.json file and place it in the app/ directory of your Android project.

-###Add Firebase Dependencies
+### Add Firebase Dependencies
--In your project-level build.gradle file, add the Google services classpath in the dependencies section:
+- In your project-level build.gradle file, add the Google services classpath in the dependencies section:

  ```bash
 gradle